My 15-Day San Francisco to Seattle Road Trip Itinerary

 Mount Shasta offers breathtaking scenery and outdoor adventures, making it perfect for exploration and relaxation.

-For the purposes of this blog post, we will continue straight north to Crater Lake.
+For the purposes of this blog post, I will now cover continuing straight north from Shasta to Crater Lake National Park.
 I recommend reading my Pacific Coast Highway article for details on the coastal route.

 Day 10: Crater Lake National Park, Oregon

 From Mount Shasta, continue your journey north for about two and a half hours to Crater Lake National Park.
-Crater Lake National Park is one of Oregon’s crown jewels, boasting the deepest lake in the United States with water so blue it seems surreal.
+This is truly one of Oregon’s crown jewels, home to the deepest lake in the United States.
+The water here is such an intense shade of blue that it hardly seems real, and I remember my first glimpse of it feeling almost otherworldly.

-• Cleetwood Cove Trail: This is the only trail that leads down to the lake.
-It’s a steep 2.2-mile round trip hike, but the reward is worth it—you can swim in the lake’s crystal-clear waters or take a boat tour to Wizard Island.
+• Cleetwood Cove Trail – The only trail that leads down to the water’s edge.
+It is steep, but if you are up for the hike, you can swim in the ice-cold, pure waters or take a boat tour out to Wizard Island.

 Crater Lake National Park features the deepest lake in the U.S. with surreal blue water.